 Design engineers and IoT device manufacturers face challenges designing and testing these devices to ensure they are reliable and secure.
 They will need to address the five “C” challenges across the entire IoT device life cycle — connectivity, continuity, compliance, coexistence, and cybersecurity.
 Keysight is here to help you build robust and resilient IoT devices.

 Address the 5 C's of IoT Design and Test Challenges

 The IoT is rapidly expanding into previously unconnected industries with applications such as remote machinery, remote surgery, and energy distribution in smart grids.
 Many wireless technologies support these applications.

 Connectivity presents new challenges to designers — highly complex systems, evolving wireless standards, and dense device deployments that must work reliably and without fail.
 Take steps today to understand the various IoT wireless technologies and test solutions right for your IoT device.

 Optimize the Power Continuity of Your IoT Device

 Finding the optimal balance between battery protocol and software functionality to get reliable performance and service life requires an in-depth understanding of battery life and current drain.

-With its many current and power measurement technology patents, Keysight has extensive experience in making these measurements.
+With its current and power measurement technology, Keysight has extensive experience in making these measurements.
 We offer a broad range of solutions to enable engineers to get convenient, fast, and accurate results that properly characterize battery drain on IoT devices.